Mullins-Lab/PolyPred_fixes/Polypred_fixes.md

 ### 3.1 Slightly format your PRS results files using `awk` or `grep` (PolyPred, PRS-CS) in order to include the IIDs and the Score columns.

-### 3.2 Use the following code in order to calculate R20, and S.E and pvalues for the R2diff between PRSCS and PolyPred based method
+### 3.2 Use the following code in order to calculate R20, and S.E and pvalues for the R2diff between PRS-CS and PolyPred based method

 ```
 library(tidyverse)